 The book is an important one and it is clearly pointed out as to why especially in modern times we need to be in tune with our patient's psyches; the unconscious lives they live and that can be accessed through dreams (which "...lie outside our conscious ability to manipulate them").
 Check this out: "In a way, dreams have never had a more important potential role in homeopathic case taking than they have in the present era.
 When homeopaths in earlier times asked about food desires, physical modalities, and sensations, they could usually depend on clear, straightforward answers.
 Today, it is rare to find individuals who have not had most of their mental, general, and physical symptoms suppressed.
 We now live in a very complex and over medicated society that is reluctant to allow any symptom to go untreated or untrained - or to allow any desire to go uncensored and uninfluenced by advertising and media.
 Most people live a life that is so removed from nature that symptoms become intellectualized and therefore unreliable, making it very difficult to picture who the individual really is". (p.
 90) You had me at "food desires".
 I am so sold on dream analysis for Homeopathy.

 As you know the best way to bring theory home for us is with cases and in the book there is a brilliant case in which Cicchetti breaks it down for us.
 Over a period of one and half years a patient, Linda, age 46, with a C.C. of hair loss has 8 dreams and they are used to illustrate the multiple ways we can use dreams in our work.
 See it in the chapter aptly entitled "Wholeness: The Archetype of the Self".
 Aptly it is a case of Alumina, one of most out of touch with oneself remedies in our M.M.
 This case alone makes the book well worth a read.
 Anyways, I will touch on what I am talking here by way of 4 of the 8 dreams of this patient (and without too much detail if that is okay with you).
 So, the first dream is after 1 month into treatment/dosing the rx.
 This is a case that unfolds via the 8 dreams over a year and half and goes deep with details from the patient's words (a psycholtherapist who had done extensive work prior to Homeopathy) through to a thorough analysis of what goes on from the perspective of dream analysis and the point of healing.
-Anyways (again) the point that I want to make it is driven home effortlessly to us as the healing is also "effortless" in that is literally unfolds for the patient with time and the remedy doing their Homeopathic magic...and the skilled work of a Homeopath that guides the work with a light touch/rather, with just the amount of effort and of the kind that benefits the patient fully in her healing.
+Anyways (again) the point that I want to make...that is driven home effortlessly to us is the healing is "effortless" as it literally unfolds for the patient with time and the remedy doing their Homeopathic magic...and the skilled work of a Homeopath that guides the work with a light touch/rather, with just the amount of effort and of the kind that benefits the patient fully in her healing.

 So, back to where I was: the first dream (after 1 month of tx).
 It is one where the patient sees herself giving bottles to 5 babies to feed them.
 The Homeopath at this point asked the patient what she thinks it means.
 She responds that for her it is about how effortless it was in the dream to tend to the needs of all the babies.
 It was natural, etc. Take away here for the Homeopath was that this was a great rx and there was the potential for the innate healing mechanism within the patient to kick in (or that it was well underway).
 I will admit that I had not viewed similarly timed dreams in the past with patients in this manner: as a tool to gage if the healing was moving forward in a positive manner - I was too focused at times on the dream content (but do give me a break as I didn't jump in to interpret any dreams, I did look through a macro lens to determine instead if the subconscious of the patient was coming up and you will see next that, at least, I was not totally off track;-)